-The Port Authority's capital program is funded through a combination of ad valorem taxes, federal and state grants, surplus operating funds, a loan from the Florida Department of Transportation State Infrastructure Bank, and revenue bond issues.
-Additional information on the Port Authority's capital assets can be found in Notes 2 and 6 in the accompanying notes to the financial statements.
+The Port Authority's FY2016 capital program was funded through a combination of ad valorem taxes, federal and state grants, surplus operating funds, and a loan from the Florida Department of Transportation State Infrastructure Bank.
+Additional information on the Port Authority's capital assets can be found in Notes 2 and 5 in the accompanying notes to the financial statements.